Marketing – Spring Into Action

 more cars, houses and other big ticket items during these times.
 Think about how you can capitalize on this shift in buying patterns.

 Rewording your descriptions to reflect positiveness can help.
 Presenting your items and your pages using seasonal colors is a good idea.
 Think how bright Easter colors are and design accordingly.
-Something as simple as a bright background pattern can work in your
+Something as simple as a bright background pattern can work in your favor.

 By preparing well in advance and adapting your site to reflect seasonal and psychological changes in consumer buying patterns you give your website the chance to look current and evoke the responses you want from your visitors.
 It’s time to Spring into action.
 It’ll be Summer before you know it.